dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 Download and install `CPUFriend.kext` to your USB installer EFI folder.
 Run `CPUFriendFriend.command` and follow the instructions on-screen.
 Enter `08` for Low Frequency Mode to set it to 800MHz.
 After you've finished configuring your power options, `CPUFriendDataProvider.kext` will be created in the `Results` folder.
 Install that kext to your USB installer EFI folder.
 Reboot your system using the USB installer and launch Intel Power Gadget to confirm `CoreMin` under the `Frequency` tab is around 800MHz (0.8GHz).

 ### Enabling Touchscreen

-`Update:` Touchscreen is activated by default with latest EFI version!
+`NEW` Touchscreen is activated by default with latest Monterey EFI!

 You have to patch your System DSDT to enable multi-touch touchscreen.
 Refer to this [part](https://dortania.github.io/Getting-Started-With-ACPI/#a-quick-explainer-on-acpi) of the OpenCore Guide.
 Download this decompiler [MaciASL](https://github.com/acidanthera/MaciASL/releases) and open it.
 It should open your `System DSDT`.
 Search using `CMD + F` for `TPNL` and scroll down slowly within its french bracket till you see `Method(_CRS, 0, Serialized)`.
 Delete this section:
 ```